Riverside–Hunter Park/UCR station

 Train station in Riverside, California, U.S.

 Riverside–Hunter Park/UCR station is a train station in Riverside, California, United States, that opened on June 6, 2016, along with the 91/Perris Valley Line extension of the Metrolink commuter rail system.
 It is located in the Hunter Park neighborhood of Riverside and about 3 mi north of the campus of the University of California, Riverside, after which the station is named.
-Despite being named after UCR, there are no buses between the campus and this station.
-Instead the university recommends that students use Riverside–Downtown station and take Riverside Transit Agency route 1 to campus.
-Original plans for the extension called for a station adjacent to the campus, but the plan was scrapped after local residents raised concerns about parking and noise.
+To reach the campus, students may take Riverside Transit Agency route 56, or use Riverside-Downtown and take Riverside Transit Agency route 1.